wor101/chimera-prototype/mesh/serviceAv2Mesh/autoCanarySDK/README.md

 8. Gradually shift weights to new node target in the Route until at 100% NOT IMPLEMENTED
 9. Delete virtual node for old version of service

+10. MUST SCALE DOWN running Service tasks to 0 before you can delete the servcie.
-10. Delete old version of ECS service
+11. Delete old version of ECS service
+12. Delete task definition of old version
-11. Delete old version of service name registry from Cloud Map
+13. Delete old version of service name registry from Cloud Map